duamp/PIC32MX250F128B-Building-A-Computer/README.md

 2. Check the value of Period Register 2 in Watches Menu
 3. Toggle on RA3 in I/O pins menu
 4. Should multiple pr2_value by 2 to yield 2000

-Figure 8: Testing Simulator to see if problem is software or hardware based Test 2:
+Test 2:
 The PIC32 is supposedly more advantageous in this type of project in terms of bit manipulation.
 The PIC32 should handle bit manipulation on the GPIO in a single operation unlike the